-If you are a low-income parent with primary physical custody, you may be able to get a child care subsidy.
-You can apply for a child care subsidy at your local child support office.
-If you are getting MFIP benefits and child care costs keep you from working, you should talk with your caseworker.
+Paying for child care can be hard for parents.
+If you are a low-income parent and your child primarily lives with you, you may be able to get a child care subsidy.
+You can apply for a child care subsidy at your county child support office.
+If you are getting MFIP benefits and child care costs keep you from working, talk with your caseworker.
 Your employment plan may need to include help with child care costs.

 What if child care costs change or my children are no longer in care?

-If you are the custodial parent and you believe you may be eligible for Medical Assistance with your children, you can call your county child support office to find out where to go to apply for these programs.
+If you believe your child may be eligible for Medical Assistance, call your county child support office to find out where to go to apply for these programs.
 For the number in your area call (651) 431-4400.

 County Child Support Services